teb5240/Introductory-Machine-Learning-Tutorial/README.md

 # BIO-IQ-2020

 This is the repository containing the Introductory Machine Learning Tutorial for the BIO IQ Virtual Workshop.
-To complete the tutorial, one must have jupyter notebook at python3 functional locally.
+To complete the tutorial, one must have jupyter notebook and python3 functional locally.

 # Accompanying Slides